-- a.
-After the bid opening, the Project Manager/Contracting Officer reviews the bid documents to determine the lowest Responsive and Responsible bidder.
+- After the bid opening, the Project Manager/Contracting Officer reviews the bid documents to determine the lowest responsive and responsible bidder.
 The Project Manager/Contracting Officer will determine the responsibility of the lowest bidder.
-The Project Manager/Contracting Officer will also review references and other pertinent information to ensure bidder responsibility. - b.
-Non-Responsive and Non-Responsible bids shall be rejected.
+The Project Manager/Contracting Officer will also review references and other pertinent information to ensure bidder responsibility. - Non-responsive and non-responsible bids shall be rejected.
 Late bids shall be returned to the bidder unopened.
-At all times, CDTA retains the right to reject any or all bids and will document the sound business reasons for the bid rejection. - c.
-The low bidder may be allowed to withdraw, provided the bidder can identify and demonstrate an error in the bid. - d.
-Award will be made by the Director of Procurement of any Contract valued at less than \$100,000 based upon the lowest responsive bid from a responsible bidder.
-The Director of Procurement will make award recommendations to the CDTA Board of Directors for those Contracts that require Board approval. - e.
-The apparent low bidder will be notified in writing of the intent to award, subject to the bidder's ability to meet the requirements of the IFB including Contract requirements. - f.
-Contract awards based on a Contractor submitting a low bid shall be contingent on the Vendor/Contractor submitting satisfactory evidence of financial responsibility.
-Such evidence may take one of the following forms: audited financial statements and a Certificate of Responsibility from the Contractor, a previous financial disclosure dating from no more than six months prior to the IFB, combined with a certification from the Vendor/Contractor; a completed Contractor Responsibility Questionnaire form and certification from the Contractor. - g.
-Before the Contractor can begin work, it must comply with the bid requirements by completing, executing and returning the Contract that was included with the IFB. - h.
-After the Contract has been formally awarded by the CDTA, signed and returned with all necessary documentation (insurance certificates, performance bond) the Contractor is notified by the Project Manager to submit the signed agreement original(s) together with any commercial requirements.
+At all times, CDTA retains the right to reject any or all bids and will document the sound business reasons for the bid rejection. - The low bidder may be allowed to withdraw, provided the bidder can identify and demonstrate an error in the bid. - Award will be made by the Director of Procurement of any contract valued at less than \$150,000 based upon the lowest responsive bid from a responsible bidder.
+The Director of Procurement will make award recommendations to the CDTA Board of Directors for those contracts that require Board approval. - The apparent low bidder will be notified in writing of the intent to award, subject to the bidder's ability to meet the requirements of the IFB including contract requirements. - Contract awards based on a contractor submitting a low bid shall be contingent on the vendor/contractor submitting satisfactory evidence of financial responsibility.
+Such evidence may take one of the following forms: audited financial statements and a Certificate of Responsibility from the contractor, a previous financial disclosure dating from no more than six months prior to the IFB, combined with a certification from the vendor/contractor; a completed Contractor Responsibility Questionnaire form and certification from the contractor. - Before the contractor can begin work, it must comply with the bid requirements by completing, executing and returning the contract that was included with the IFB. - After the contract has been signed and returned with all necessary documentation (insurance certificates, performance bond) and considered formally awarded by CDTA,) the contractor is notified by the Project Manager.
 Notices to Proceed are signed by the Project Manager or his designee.